-FNP 6500 Estate Planning......3 cr.

-This course covers topics in the estate planning section of the educational requirement for the CERTIFIED FINANCIAL PLANNER[TM] examination.
-Topics include wills, trusts, gifting strategies, tax implications in estate planning, business and inter-family transfers, incapacity planning, postmortem techniques, charitable giving, use of life insurance in estate planning, and the role of fiduciaries.
-Case studies will be used to illustrate estate-planning principles.

-This is a capstone course and is to be taken by the student only after completion of FNP 6000, FNP 6100, FNP 6200, FNP 6300, FNP 6400, and FNP 6500 or equivalent.
+FNP 6500 Estate Planning FNP 6600 Capstone Financial Plan Development Course This is a capstone course and is to be taken by the student only after completion of FNP 6000, FNP 6100, FNP 6200, FNP 6300, FNP 6400, and FNP 6500 or equivalent.
 In this course, the student is required to demonstrate the ability to integrate and apply his or her knowledge of financial planning topics.
 This course prepares students not only with technical financial planning knowledge, but also with the skills to integrate, apply, and communicate this knowledge to their clients.
 Through this course, students will demonstrate their ability to apply the financial planning process to real-life situations, as well as their ability to communicate their planning recommendations to a client.

-This course provides an overview of factors that drive health care economics and policy.
-Issues covered in this course include the role of innovation in health care, the role of insurance companies, and the role of government in the financing of health.
-In addition, current legal and ethical issues are reviewed.
+HCM 6040 Health Policy, Law, and Ethics HCM 6150 Quality Management in Health Care3 cr.
 This course will explore quality theories in health care, with particular emphasis on the Lean Six Sigma and the Malcolm Baldrige Quality Initiative, and the impact of quality improvement applications on health care systems.
 Different approaches to performance improvement, including models and standards, will be explored.
 Students will demonstrate an ability to apply these theories to improve health care organizational performance.
+LAW 6050 Law and Ethics 3 cr.
 Law, ethics, and social responsibility often have important influences on business operations, and managers have the ability to influence them.
 Through this course, students will gain an understanding of basic business legal and regulatory principles; how federal, state, and local regulatory agencies work; how societal forces affect businesses; and how managers can take a proactive lead in the process.
+LED 6500 Survey of Global Leadership3 cr.
 This course will address various ways to demonstrate effective leadership.
 A survey of important theories will be the foundation of this course.
 The focus will be on leadership in dyads, groups, and strategically across hierarchical levels, as well as beyond organizational boundaries.
 Traditional approaches, as well as emerging approaches, such as transformational and values-based leadership, will be highlighted.
 Leadership will be considered in a global context, including how effective leadership practices can differ across cultures.
+MAC 6100 Financial and Managerial Accounting3 cr.
 This course introduces the fundamental concepts in financial accounting that are used to create corporate financial statements for external users.
 Major topics include accrual accounting, transaction analysis, construction of the balance sheet and income statement, and statement of cash flows.
 Students will then apply their knowledge of financial accounting to analyze and interpret financial statements.

+The Cleary University MBA program places unique demands and expectations on the student.
+Computer and Internet technologies to help students learn more efficiently and effectively are emphasized.
+In addition to the content presented in this on-line course, students are also invited to an on-campus component of this course.
+Overall strategies for academic success, such as graduate-level approaches to secondary research, and writing at the graduate level are reviewed.
+This class familiarizes students with the University's learning management systems, graduate academic policies, on-line library, and other resources.
+Successful completion of this course is required for continuation in the MBA program.